gojimmypi/gojimmypi.github.io/_posts/2022-12-25-orbtrace-mini-initial-setup.md

 ## Milestone

-After all of the above, I realized I was confusing the bootloader (aka gateware) with the application, and the.
+After all of the above, I realized I was confusing the bootloader (aka gateware) with the application.
 I ended up completing my upgrade steps in an Ubuntu VM, not Windows.

 `Bootloader mode` is when the purple light is on.
 Key here: HOLD DOWN the button while powering the device up UNTIL the light turns purple.